cgarbin/cgarbin.github.io/_posts/2021-03-21-decision-threshold-effect-on-accuracy.md

 _"We achieved 99.9% accuracy on [some task here]"_ means nothing if it's not accompanied by a detailed description of what a "correct prediction" is for the model.

-## ROC as a better alternative to accuracy
+## What to use instead of accuracy?

-A better alternative to _accuracy_ is the [receiver operating characteristic (ROC) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (for a simpler introduction, see [this page](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)).
+Balanced datasets have similar numbers of instances for each class.
+For these cases, a better alternative to _accuracy_ is the [receiver operating characteristic (ROC) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (for a simpler introduction, see [this page](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)).
 The ROC curve shows, at a glance, how a model behaves with different thresholds.

+Imbalanced datasets have a large number of instances for one of the classes and a small number of instances for the other classes.
+They are typical in healthcare applications where a specific condition affects only a small portion of the population. _Accuracy_ is an especially flawed metric for imbalanced datasets.
+For example, if a disease affects only 0.1% of the population, a "classifier" that returns "no disease" is 99.9% "accurate".
+In these cases, the [precision and recall](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) are better metrics. _[The Precision-Recall Plot is More Informative than the ROC Plot when Evaluating Binary Classifiers on Imbalanced Datasets](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0118432)_ explains in detail and using concrete examples why should prefer the precision-recall plot for imbalanced datasets.

-Every scientific paper that describes a model should publish the ROC curve.
+Every scientific paper that describes a model should publish the ROC or precision-recall curve.
 Papers that publish only the accuracy for the model, and especially papers that publish the accuracy without specifying the threshold, are, at best, incomplete.
 At worst, they were written by uninformed machine learning novices.

 ## Experimenting with the code